DataFire/Integrations/integrations/generated/kubernetes/README.md

   * maxUnavailable [io.k8s.apimachinery.pkg.util.intstr.IntOrString](#io.k8s.apimachinery.pkg.util.intstr.intorstring)

 ### io.k8s.api.extensions.v1beta1.RunAsUserStrategyOptions
-* io.k8s.api.extensions.v1beta1.RunAsUserStrategyOptions `object`: RunAsUserStrategyOptions defines the strategy type and any options used to create the strategy.
-Deprecated: use RunAsUserStrategyOptions from policy API Group instead.
+* io.k8s.api.extensions.v1beta1.RunAsUserStrategyOptions `object`: Run A sUser Strategy Options defines the strategy type and any options used to create the strategy.
-  * ranges `array`: ranges are the allowed ranges of uids that may be used.
-If you would like to force a single uid then supply a single range with the same start and end.
-Required for MustRunAs.
+  * ranges `array`: Ranges are the allowed ranges of uids that may be used.
     * items [io.k8s.api.extensions.v1beta1.IDRange](#io.k8s.api.extensions.v1beta1.idrange)
-  * rule **required** `string`: rule is the strategy that will dictate the allowable RunAsUser values that may be set.
+  * rule **required** `string`: Rule is the strategy that will dictate the allowable RunAsUser values that may be set.

 ### io.k8s.api.extensions.v1beta1.SELinuxStrategyOptions
-* io.k8s.api.extensions.v1beta1.SELinuxStrategyOptions `object`: SELinuxStrategyOptions defines the strategy type and any options used to create the strategy.
-Deprecated: use SELinuxStrategyOptions from policy API Group instead.
+* io.k8s.api.extensions.v1beta1.SELinuxStrategyOptions `object`: SELinux  Strategy Options defines the strategy type and any options used to create the strategy.
-  * rule **required** `string`: rule is the strategy that will dictate the allowable labels that may be set.
+  * rule **required** `string`: type is the strategy that will dictate the allowable labels that may be set.
   * seLinuxOptions [io.k8s.api.core.v1.SELinuxOptions](#io.k8s.api.core.v1.selinuxoptions)

 ### io.k8s.api.extensions.v1beta1.Scale